-In respect of the report, the trustees annual report has been updated for section 13 of the Charities (Protection and Social Investment) Act 2016 which requires that the trustees of those charities that must have an audit by charity law are to provide a statement on specific areas of their fundraising in their trustees' annual report.
-Since neither the charity nor the group actively fundraise these requirements do not apply, however the charity does receive unsolicited legacy giving and also unsolicited donations and so the trustees have provided clarification as to their approach to fundraising
+In respect of the report, the trustees' annual report complies with section 13 of the Charities (Protection and Social Investment) Act 2016 which requires that the trustees of those charities that must have an audit by charity law are to provide a statement on specific areas of their fundraising in their trustees' annual report.
+In the prior year neither the charity nor the group currently actively fundraised and so these requirements did not apply, however the charity does receive unsolicited legacy giving and also unsolicited donations and so the trustees provided clarification as to their approach to fundraising.

-In respect of the accounts, this reissued version includes further prior year comparatives which are required by a strict application of FRS 102 (see section 3 of the SORP paragraph 3.14) for all items presented in the current period's financial statements except where the FRS permits otherwise.
+In respect of the accounts, this reissued version includes further prior year comparatives which are required by an application of FRS 102 (paragraph 3.14) for all items presented in the current period's financial statements except where the FRS permits otherwise.